rishabh063/OminiControl/README.md

 * **Minimal Design 🚀**: Injects control signals while preserving original model structure.
 Only introduces 0.1% additional parameters to the base model.

+## News
+- **2024-12-26**: ⭐️ Training code are released.
+Now you can customize your own model by defining your own control signals.

 ## Quick Start
 ### Setup (Optional)
 1. **Environment setup**